pierre-rouleau/pel/doc/pel-manual.rst

      make

-If you want to force byte-recompilation of all PEL code do a ``make clean`` before the ``make``.
+If you want to force byte-recompilation of all PEL code do a ``make clean`` before issuing the ``make`` command.

-Then to use a new feature, set the PEL activation user variable through the relevant Emacs customization buffer, save the new customization data and run pel-init by using ``M-x pel-init`` or restart Emacs.
-If new packages are identified by your new configuration they will be downloaded, installed and byte-compiled automatically.
-You'll be able to activate them via the new ``pel-use-`` user options.
+To use a new feature that was introduced in the new PEL code, set the corresponding PEL activation user-option variable through the relevant Emacs customization buffer, save the new customization data and run pel-init by using ``M-x pel-init`` or by restarting Emacs.

+As usual with PEL if new packages are identified by your new configuration they will be downloaded, installed, byte-compiled and configured automatically.

 .. -----------------------------------------------------------------------------